Location of Betelgeuse in the constellation of Orion (NASA)

 Well, that’s the next phase in the life of Betelgeuse.

-This explosion might happen tonight . . . or within the few hundred thousand years or so.
-Keep watching – you might witness the moment Betelgeuse flings its wealth back into the community of stars.
+This explosion might happen tonight . . . or within the few hundred thousand years...or it may have already happened, and we haven't seen it yet!
+Keep watching – you might witness the light from the moment Betelgeuse flung its wealth back into the community of stars.

 Click here to watch a red supergiant go SUPERNOVA!